High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei

 Fig.\ref{fig:SED_fid} presents the fiducial numerical results compared with the available MM data for NGC 1068.
-As analytically estimated, $p\gamma$ neutrinos from the inner region exhibit a spectral break at $\varepsilon_{\nu, {\rm br}} \sim$ 1 TeV and a cutoff at $\varepsilon_{\nu, \max} \sim$ 5 TeV, generally consistent with the current IceCube data.
-Values of $\eta_g \sim$ 1-40 may be compatible (Fig.\ref{fig:SED_etaBcomp}) \cite{Note1}; improved constraints are anticipated via future measurements with higher statistics by IceCube-Gen2 \cite{IceCubeGen2-21}.
-There is also a sub-dominant contribution of $pp$ neutrinos from the outer region.
+Neutrinos from the inner region are predominantly due to $pp$ but also contain a non-negligible $p\gamma$ component, with spectral cutoffs at $\varepsilon_{\nu, \max} \sim$ 7.5 TeV, generally consistent with the current IceCube data.
+Also present is a sub-dominant contribution of $pp$ neutrinos from the outer region.

-EM emission from the inner region is dominated by the BeH cascade \footnote{See Fig.\ref{fig:SED_inner} for a detailed description of different emission components for the inner region.}.
-Despite considerable $\gamma\gamma$ attenuation above a few MeV as expected, it is luminous enough to contribute significantly to the observed sub-GeV emission, mostly via IC upscattering of AGN photons by first-generation BeH pairs \footnote{This was also seen but not clearly emphasized for the coronal region models \cite{Murase20, YInoue20}}.
-At higher energies, $pp$ gamma rays from the outer region take over, where $L_{p,o} = 1.3 \times 10^{42} {\rm \, erg/s}$ \footnote{See Fig.\ref{fig:SED_outer} for a detailed description of different emission components for the outer region.}.
+EM emission from the inner region is dominated by the $pp$ cascade \footnote{See Fig.\ref{fig:SED_inner} for a detailed description of different emission components for the inner region \cite{Note1}.}.
+Despite considerable $\gamma\gamma$ attenuation above several MeV as expected, it is luminous enough to contribute substantially to the observed sub-GeV emission, mostly via IC upscattering of AGN photons by first-generation $pp$ cascade pairs \footnote{This was also seen but not clearly emphasized for the coronal region models \cite{Murase20, YInoue20}.
+See also Ref. \cite{Ajello23, Murase24}.}.
+At higher energies, $pp$ gamma rays from the outer region take over, where $L_{p,o} = 1.3 \times 10^{42} {\rm \, erg \, s^{-1}}$ \footnote{See Fig.\ref{fig:SED_outer} for a detailed description of different emission components for the outer region \cite{Note1}.}.
 Above $\sim$0.1 TeV, the $pp$ gamma rays are severely $\gamma\gamma$-attenuated by the torus IR radiation, in agreement with the current upper limits.